sarabert96/Colexification/README.md

 * 07_LogisticRegression_3ver: 3 versions of application of Logistic Regression on the output of only one cycle of the bootstrap <br/>
 * 07b_gettingCosines_support: the file uses the FastText model to calculate the cosine similarity values.
 Serves as a support for the file 07 <br/>
 * 08_LogReg_100pretr: apply the Logistic Regression model on every output of the 100 cycles.
 Uses the pre-trained version of FastText. (out df_logreg_bal.csv, df_logreg_un.csv) <br/>
+* 09_LogReg_models: apply the Logistic Regression model on every output of the 100 cycles with 8 different models.

 **HPC**
 1. get_wikimedia.sh: download Wikipedia dump (out bz2 file)